yasinbozat/go-systeminfo/README.md

 # go-systeminfo
-System info on windows with golang.
+System info on windows with go.